 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
+The instruction is used for 64K-byte sector erase operation.
 A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
 Any address of the block (see "Table 1.
-Memory Organization") is a valid address for Block Erase (BE) instruction.
+Memory Organiza-tion") is a valid address for Block Erase (BE) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be checked while the Block Erase cycle is in progress.
 The WIP sets during the tBE timing, and clears when Block Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
-If the page is protected by BP2, BP1, BP0 bits, the Block Erase (BE) instruction will not be executed on the page.
+If the page is protected by BP2-BP0 bits, the Block Erase (BE) instruction will not be executed on the page.